How to conduct qualitative data analysis

 Read on to learn more about qualitative data analysis, appropriate methods, and how to do qualitative data analysis.

 It involves organizing, coding, and interpreting data to understand how it connects to its subject.
-Such subjects may be people, products, or behaviors.
-Qualitative research approaches are generally used to explore questions that call for an explanation of why or how something happens.
+Such subjects may be people, products, or behaviors. approaches are generally used to explore questions that call for an explanation of why or how something happens.

 Qualitative data analysis can yield valuable insights often missed by quantitative approaches.
 Qualitative research generally provides an in-depth understanding of a person's motivations, beliefs, and behaviors.